Slim205/Nuclear-Reactor-Safety-Study/README.md

-# Project Title: Predictive Modeling for Nuclear Plant Safety
+# Project Title: Nuclear Reactor Safety Study

 ## Introduction
 This project aimed to use modern statistical tools to identify high-risk situations in nuclear plants, with collaboration from EDF France.